aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-document-loading/create-onenote-save-to-html/_index.md

 title: Create OneNote Document and Save to HTML - Java
 linktitle: Create OneNote Document and Save to HTML - Java
 second_title: Aspose.Note Java API
-description: Learn how to use Aspose.Note for Java to create OneNote documents and save them as HTML with embedded resources.
+description: Learn to create and save OneNote documents as HTML using Aspose.Note for Java.
+Integrate into Java applications for programmatic OneNote file handling.

 type: docs
 weight: 18
 url: /java/onenote-document-loading/create-onenote-save-to-html/